lgreski/datasciencedepot/estimatingRscriptRuntime.Rmd

     > 2404.175 / 60
     [1] 40.06958

-While the both versions of the linear version of the model were more accurate than the [IHME COVID-19 predicted fatalities model](https://covid19.healthdata.org/united-states-of-america) that originally predicted 1,000,000- 2,000,000 fatalities in the United States, it's too inaccurate to help one decide whether to go brew a cup of coffee or go for a 5K run while waiting for `corr.test()` to complete its work.
+While the both versions of the linear version of the model were more accurate than the [IHME COVID-19 predicted fatalities model](https://bit.ly/2zHo6Lx) that originally predicted as many as [2.2 million fatalities](https://bit.ly/3d2rfnl) in the United States, it's too inaccurate to help one decide whether to go brew a cup of coffee or go for a 5K run while waiting for `corr.test()` to complete its work.

 In contrast, the quadratic model is stunningly accurate in its prediction, where the predicted runtime of 2,418 seconds was within 0.6% of the actual value.